gabomartini/threat-hunting-scenario/README.md

 ---

-## Steps the "Bad Actor" took Create Logs and IoCs (Indicators of Compromise):
+## Controlled Lab Steps to Generate Logs and IoCs (Indicators of Compromise):
-1. Download the TOR browser installer: https://www.torproject.org/download/
+1. Download the TOR browser installer.
-2. Install it silently: ```tor-browser-windows-x86_64-portable-15.0.7.exe /S```
+2. Install it silently.
-3. Opens the TOR browser from the folder on the desktop
+3. Open the TOR browser from the folder on the desktop.
 4. Connect to TOR and browse a few sites.
-For example:
-   - **WARNING: The links to onion sites change a lot and these have changed.
-However if you connect to Tor and browse around normal sites a bit, the necessary logs should still be created:**
-   - Current Dread Forum: ```dreadytofatroptsdj6io7l3xptbet6onoyno2yv7jicoxknyazubrad.onion```
-   - Dark Markets Forum: ```dreadytofatroptsdj6io7l3xptbet6onoyno2yv7jicoxknyazubrad.onion/d/DarkNetMarkets```
-   - Current Elysium Market: ```elysiumutkwscnmdohj23gkcyp3ebrf4iio3sngc5tvcgyfp4nqqmwad.top/login```

-6. Create a folder on desktop called ```tor-shopping-list.txt``` and put a few fake (illicit) items in there
+6. Create a text file on desktop.
 7. Delete the file.

 ---